 A good 2-3 handfuls of almonds

-1-2 tablespoons of ghee
+1-2 tablespoons of ghee or coconut oil

 A rough 1 heaped teaspoon of dry ginger powder, cardamom powder and cinnamon powder

 Some optional additions that work well in the mix: dried figs, cashews, walnuts, pecans, sunflower seeds, pepita seeds, chia seeds and cacao nibs.